Kongchen Lyang

 -

-A pair of floaters/slippers/shoes to wear casually.
+A pair of casual shoes

 -